Accelerating towards a low-carbon future

 Tackling the climate emergency is a global challenge and a priority for Croda.

 By decarbonising our operations and supply chain, applying innovation, and delivering sustainable ingredients that provide benefits in use, we are also supporting our customers’ decarbonisation ambitions.
 Our leadership position means we can be a vocal advocate for the transition to net zero across our industry and beyond.
-Our leadership surrounding climate-related risks and opportunities was recognised by CDP as we scored A- in our 2023 climate disclosure.
-At the end of 2023, absolute scope 1 and 2 emissions have reduced by 33% since 2018, and we are on track to achieve our 1.5 ºC scope 1 and 2 SBT.
+We have reduced our Scope 1 and 2 emissions by 28% since our 2018 baseline ahead of our interim milestone of a 25.2% reduction.
+While emissions have increased in 2024 following the challenging business environment in 2023, we remain on track to meet our SBTs aligned with 1.5oC, playing our part in transitioning to a low-carbon global economy.

 Validation of our decarbonisation roadmaps